 The practice was first mentioned in a text written in the 15th century called Sendensho.
 The text explains the meaning of ikebana and how the practice is meant to show appreciation for nature.
 In Sendensho, ikebana is presented, from instructions that guide readers on creating arrangements for specific seasons to what ikebana is.

-Around the 15th century, ikebana started to become more practiced as flower arrangements were always found in new homes with tokonoma; Tokonoma is a particular area where a precious art object, a flower arrangement, and a scroll were housed.
+Around the 15th century, ikebana became more practiced as flower arrangements were always found in new homes with tokonoma; Tokonoma is a particular area where a precious art object, a flower arrangement, and a scroll were housed.

-Tokonoma was an area for decoration and color in contrast with traditional Japanese homes, in which they were not as colorful and dull.
+Tokonoma was an area for decoration and color in contrast with traditional Japanese homes, which were less colorful and dull.
 The decoration in tokonoma was changed regularly, depending on the seasons and festivities.
 This allowed ikebana to flourish and become more of cultural practice and distinct art form.

 What Does Ikebana Look Like?